 Currently, our Compensation Committee consists of Mr. Salcetti, Mr. Kislak and Mr. Murin.
-None of the members are or have been one of our employees or officers.
+If Ms. Lowrie is elected at the Annual Meeting, she is expected to become a member and Chairman of the Compensation Committee upon her election.
+None of the current or prospective members of the Compensation Committee are or have been an employee or officer of our company, our Manager or Freedom Mortgage.
 None of our executive officers currently serves, or during the past fiscal year has served, as a member of the board of directors or compensation committee of another entity that has one or more executive officers serving on our Board or Compensation Committee.